Last Action Hero: Legacy

+In the years since the release of Last Action Hero, the film has developed a strong cult following.
+Schwarzenegger singled out that movie as his most underrated: "Last Action Hero was great – it wasn't fantastic, but it was underrated.
+Now, more and more people are seeing it and saying, "I love this movie."
+I'm getting the residual checks, so I know it's true.
+It made money – that's always an important thing for me.
+Because it's show business, right?"
+Later, Charles Dance said: "I think they just didn't time the release very well.
+It came out more or less at the same time as something very big", referring to Jurassic Park.
+"But it was fun to do."
+He also praised Schwarzenegger: "Arnold is a very smart man, oh yes.
+Very definitely.
+And very funny, and very aware."

 Accolades

 The film was nominated for six Golden Raspberry Awards: Worst Picture, Worst Actor (Arnold Schwarzenegger), Worst Director, Worst Screenplay, Worst New Star (Austin O'Brien), and Worst Original Song ("Big Gun"), but it did not win any.
 At the 1993 Stinkers Bad Movie Awards, the film received two nominations without wins: Worst Picture and Worst Actor (Schwarzenegger).

-The film was also nominated for six Saturn Awards for Best Fantasy Film, Best Actor, Best Director, Best Performance by a Young Actor, Best Costume, and Best Special Effects.
+The film was also nominated for seven Saturn Awards for Best Fantasy Film, Best Actor, Best Director, Best Writing, Best Performance by a Young Actor, Best Costume, and Best Special Effects, again winning nothing.

 Video games

-A video game based on the film of the same name was released in 1994 on video game consoles, and the themed-pinball machine was released in 1993 by Data East and digitally re-released on The Pinball Arcade and its spin-off Stern Pinball Arcade in 2016.
+A video game based on the film was released in 1993 and 1994 on video game consoles, the themed-pinball machine by Data East was included and released on The Pinball Arcade and its spin-off Stern Pinball Arcade in 2016.

 Potential sequel

-In October 2019, Schwarzenegger revealed that he was willing to star in True Lies 2 and Last Action Hero 2, possible legacy sequels to the two films of his 90s action roles.
+In October 2019, Schwarzenegger said that he was open to starring in sequels to Last Action Hero and True Lies (1994) if there was sufficient fan interest.